Brushing & Flossing Tips – Fairfax, VA

 You learned how to brush and floss and probably haven’t had a “brush up” on proper technique since then!
 If you could use a little reminder on how to thoroughly clean your teeth, that’s what we are here for!
 By maintaining excellent brushing and flossing habits, you can prevent the buildup of plaque and tartar between your six-month checkups and cleanings with your Fairfax dentist, making your visits altogether much easier.
-Proper oral hygiene habits at home can help to prevent tooth decay, gum disease, and they also help your teeth sparkle and keep your breath smelling fresh.
+Proper oral hygiene habits at home, using our tooth brushing and flossing tips for Fairfax, VA dental patients, can help to prevent tooth decay, gum disease, and they also help your teeth sparkle and keep your breath smelling fresh.

 Below, we discuss why brushing and flossing is so important, and we have also listed some top tips to help you achieve a better clean whenever you brush and floss.
 Read them and take heed to have a happier, healthier smile that will last for a lifetime to come!